croach/cheap-and-scalable-websites-with-flask-scripts/outline.md

 In this episode, we explore how configuration in Flask works and we clean up our Blog and Post classes a bit by adding some configuration to our application.

+### 15 - Syntax Highlighting

+In this episode, we add syntax highlighting with pygments.

+### 16 - Deployment

+In this episode, we'll see one way that we can deploy our new blog for free with Github pages.

 ### ? - Generating URLs